Generic Name: vorinostat (vor-IN-oh-stat)

 - Vorinostat should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Vorinostat may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using vorinostat while you are pregnant.
-It is not known if vorinostat is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking vorinostat.

 Possible side effects of vorinostat: